rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/delay.md

 ## Introducing Delay in Your Action Flow

-The `Delay` action in Studio lets you introduce a time gap of a few milliseconds between two actions.
+The `Delay` action in DronaHQ lets you introduce a time gap of a few milliseconds between two actions.
 This can be useful in various scenarios, such as creating pauses between actions to ensure a smoother user experience or managing specific timing requirements in your app's workflow.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/delay/delay.png" alt="Delay" />